-I came across an interesting debate last week about whether the digital humanities, however defined, could be deemed responsible for a number of unpleasant trends in higher education.
-Which involved, in turn, a debate about definitions of the digital humanities (DH).
+I came across an interesting debate last week about whether the digital humanities (DH) could be deemed responsible for a number of unpleasant trends in higher education, because of its supposed pro-industry bias.
+Which involved, in turn, a debate about definitions of the digital humanities.

 I do not know all the ins and outs of the debate, nor the people involved –I take a strong interest in DH but my own work is currently at one remove.
 However I recognise some patterns in the argument, which it seems helpful to share.
 Although possibly foolhardy, given the strength of feeling; so I apologise in advance for any errors or misunderstandings.